Dieter Luske© 1993 - ISBN 0646138111

 The Articles are a representation of the Book as Workshop Manual.
 Questions were asked to stimulate active participation.

-Management of your mind will be simple, once you know how to use YOUR MIND EFFECTIVLY.
+Management of your mind can be simple, once you know how to use YOUR MIND EFFECTIVLY.

 Mind-management is made up of two words, mind & management.